micaminoff/tahtialgovertailu/documentation/toteutus.md

 `StatCollector` needs to have access to the high-level datastructures `Graph` and `Vertex` as well as the entire `algorithm`-package to be able to define the parameters of the search.

 The `io`-package is used to parse user input or provide mock inputs during testing (`console` and `stub` respectively).
-`StatCollector` defines several predifined routines for performance testing as well as a custom routine creation method.
+`StatCollector` offers several predifined routines for performance testing as well as a custom routine creation method.

 The `algorithm`-package includes all currently implemented search algorithms.
 They need access to the `datastructures`-package for obvious reasons.